dharaneeshvrd/project-pim/README.md

 ## PIM Personas
 PIM has 2 personas, namely the builder and the deployer.
 - **Builder:** Someone who builds a bootable AI container image to bring up the AI stack with the deployer flow.
-Refer to [builder-guide.md](docs/builder-guide.md) for more details.
+We have provided pre-built PIM Bootc images for various example applications, it is recommended to use them.
+If you want to create and deploy a new application or you want to build the PIM bootc images by yourself please refer to [builder-guide.md](docs/builder-guide.md) for more details.
 - **Deployer:** Someone who deploys a PIM solution to bring up the AI stack in IBM core environments.
 Refer to [deployer-guide.md](docs/deployer-guide.md) for more details.

 ## Getting started
-To get started, you can follow steps below to build and deploy a simple entity extraction application which uses vLLM.
+To get started, you can use the default [config.ini](config.ini) which has pre-built PIM Bootc images loaded to deploy an vLLM stack.
-### Builder steps
+- **Step 1: Set up PIM**
+    - You can follow the steps given [here](docs/deployer-guide.md#installation) to set up PIM Cli on your IBMi/Linux machine and please go over the [Prerequisites](docs/deployer-guide.md#prerequisites) section here before deploying the AI partition.
+- **Step 2: Configure your AI partition**
+    - Read through this [guide](docs/configuration-guide.md) and fill appropriate values in [config.ini](config.ini).
+    - You can skip the AI portion since the default configuration provided will just work fine.
+Instructions to build your own AI stack via PIM is detailed [here](#build-your-own-pim-stack)
+- **Step 3: Run the Launch Command**
+```shell
+python cli/pim.py launch
+```
+- **Step 4: Access the application**
+    - After the ```launch``` command successfully creates the partition, vLLM’s OpenAI API server will be available to use on port 8000 on the IP you have configured.

+## Build your own PIM AI stack
+This section details how to build your own PIM AI stack, for example we have taken one of our AI examples provided, simple-entity-extraction.
+Simple entity extraction is an AI tool designed to extract entities from the given text with the help of vLLM.

+This AI stack contains two components
+1. **Entity Extraction Python app** - An UI framework to get input from user, build prompt and send it to vLLM for processing it.
+2. **vLLM** - Run the prompt to extract entities.

+Steps to build the AI Image:
 - **Step 1: Build the application**
     - ***vLLM:***
-        - Open source [vLLM](https://github.com/vllm-project/vllm) application can be used.
+        - Open source [vLLM](https://github.com/vllm-project/vllm) application will be used.
     - ***Entity Extraction App:***
-        - A sample entity extraction application is provided [here](examples/simple-entity-extraction/app/entity.py) that uses the OpenAI `/chat/completion` API to do entity extraction.
+        - A sample entity extraction application is provided [here](examples/simple-entity-extraction/app/entity.py) that uses the vLLM's OpenAI `/chat/completion` API to do the entity extraction.
 - **Step 2: Containerize the application**
     - ***vLLM:***
-        - Follow the instructions in the [README](examples/vllm/app/README.md) to build the vLLM application's container image.
-It has a script that pulls open-source vLLM code base and builds a container image.
+        - Recommended to use below vLLM application image built and published [here](https://community.ibm.com/community/user/blogs/priya-seth/2023/04/05/open-source-containers-for-power-in-icr) by IBM on Linux Power team.
+        ```
+        icr.io/ppc64le-oss/vllm-ppc64le:0.10.1.dev852.gee01645db.d20250827
+        ```
+        - Or you can use your own image or use the script provided [here](examples/vllm/app) to build it from source
     - ***Entity Extraction App:***
-        - [README](examples/simple-entity-extraction/app/README.md) for steps to build the container image for an entity extraction application.
+        - [README](examples/simple-entity-extraction/app) for steps to build the container image for the entity extraction application.
-- **Step 3: Build the Base image**
+- **Step 3: Build the PIM Bootc image**
-    - Follow base image building steps given [here](base-image/README.md).
-- **Step 4: Build the AI image**
+    Step 2 details the process of containarizing the applications involved in the AI stack.
+This step is required to build the Bootc image required to bringup the AI stack.
+It orchestrates the vLLM and Entity Extraction Python applications in separate containers when we create the AI partition out of this built image.
     - ***vLLM:***
-        - Follow steps given [here](examples/vllm/README.md) to build the vLLM AI image, ensure that you use the image created in `step-3` as base image(FROM).
+        - Recommended to use below PIM Bootc image built by PIM team
+        ```
+        quay.io/powercloud/pim:vllm
+        ```
+        - Or you can build your own image by following the [README](examples/vllm/README.md#build-from-source)
     - ***Entity Extraction App:***
-        - Scripts and README to build the AI image are given [here](examples/simple-entity-extraction/README.md), ensure that you use the vLLM AI image created in the previous step as base image(FROM) here.
+        - Application, build scripts and README to build the AI image are given [here](examples/simple-entity-extraction), ensure that you use the vLLM AI image mentioned in the previous step as base image(FROM) here.

-### Deployer steps
-- **Step 1: Set up PIM**
-    - You can follow the steps to set up PIM on your IBMi/Linux machine given [here](docs/deployer-guide.md#installation) and please go over the [Prerequisites](docs/deployer-guide.md#prerequisites) section here before deploying a AI partition.
-- **Step 2: Configure your AI partition**
-    - Read through this [guide](docs/configuration-guide.md) and fill appropriate values in [config.ini](config.ini).
-    - Use final image built on builder step 4 in `ai.image` field.
-- **Step 3: Run the Launch Command**
-```shell
-python cli/pim.py launch
-```
-- **Step 4: Access the application**
-    - After the ```launch``` command successfully creates the partition, you can access the UI for the entity extraction application on port ```8501```, using the IP address provided during the launch configuration in config.ini.
+    **Note:** In the example used here uses vLLM in its functionality, hence used vLLM as a base image for building the Entity Extraction PIM Bootc image.
+In case vLLM is not required use cases like traditional ML use case, you can use the [base-image](base-image/).

+Once your final PIM Bootc image is built with the above steps, you can deploy PIM stack via deployer flow documented [here](docs/deployer-guide.md).

 ## Supported Versions
 To successfully deploy PIM, various components of the IBM Power software stack would at the minimum have to be at the levels listed below: